futtta/autoptimize/readme.txt

 = Or should you inline all CSS? =

 The short answer: probably not.

-Back in the days CSS optimization was easy; put all CSS in your head, aggregating everything in one CSS-file per media-type and you were good to go.
-But ever since Google included mobile in PageSpeed Insights and started complaining about render blocking CSS, things got messy (see "deferring CSS" elsewhere in this FAQ).
-One of the solutions is inlining all your CSS, which as of Autoptimize 1.8.0 is supported.

-Inlining all CSS has one clear advantage (better PageSpeed score) and one big disadvantage; your base HTML-page gets significantly bigger and if the amount of CSS is big, Pagespeed Insights will complain of "roundtrip times".
-Also when looking at a test that includes multiple requests (let's say 5 pages), performance will be worse, as the CSS-payload is sent over again and again whereas normally the separate CSS-files would not need to be sent any more as they would be in cache.

-So the choice should be based on your answer to some site-specific questions; how much CSS do you have?
-How many pages per visit do your visitors request?
-If you have a lot of CSS or a high number of pages/ visit, it's probably not a good idea to inline all CSS.

-You can find more information on this topic [in this blog post](http://blog.futtta.be/2014/02/13/should-you-inline-or-defer-blocking-css/).
+Although inlining all CSS will make the CSS non-render blocking, it will result in your base HTML-page getting significantly bigger thus requiring more "roundtrip times".
+Moreover when considering multiple pages being requested in a browsing session the inline CSS is sent over each time, whereas when not inlined it would be served from cache.

 = My cache is getting huge, doesn't Autoptimize purge the cache? =